I would like a quote for a house that will be vacant for more than 60 DaysGet Quotes

 With the latter, in particular, you will want to know that not only the existing building continues to have the protection of comprehensive cover, but that all new building works also receive the same protection.
 The building site will also contain many of the materials for the work in progress, together with a lot of expensive plant, equipment and tools.
 Your responsibility, as owner of the site, will mean that these valuable materials and equipment are adequately insured.
 In addition, there will be a need to insure against any losses you incur under an employer's liability for those working on the project, together with public liability for any third parties who suffer loss, injury or damage as a result of the works.

-Vacant home insurance will provide an invaluable safeguard whenever your home needs to be left vacant for a period of time and, if the vacancy is necessary because of renovation works, then it is sensible to extend this cover to include equally specialist renovation insurance.
+Vacant home insurance from UKinsuranceNET will provide an invaluable safeguard whenever your home needs to be left vacant for a period of time and, if the vacancy is necessary because of renovation works, then it is sensible to extend this cover to include equally specialist renovation insurance.